whughes426/harbingers/content/Bastion/Harbinger Lair.md

 - Formerly the Lair of Stahlmast, taken over by the Harbingers.
 - Maintained by Steve and Fred.
 - Currently holds 12 Kobold defenders (in Kobold barracks).
+- Has a teleportation circle that goes to Rexxentrum and Asarius
 ### Existing rooms (underground):
 1. Turret cavern
 2. **Armory (special facility)**